Kristof89Szabo/milestonetwothree/src/main/java/com/exam/springboot-micronaut/MICRONAUTREADME.md

 A bean is an object whose lifecycle is managed by the Micronaut IoC container.
 That lifecycle may include creation, execution, and destruction.

+- `Bean Definition`:
+  At this stage, Micronaut scans the application's classpath and identifies classes annotated with bean-related annotations such as @Singleton, @Prototype, or @Controller.
+These annotations indicate that the classes should be managed as beans by the Micronaut dependency injection system.

+- `Bean Initialization`:
+  Once a bean is defined, Micronaut creates an instance of the bean and performs constructor injection and property injection based on the dependencies declared in the bean class.
+Dependencies can be autowired using annotations like
+  @Inject or @Value.

+- `Bean Post-Initialization`:
+  After the dependencies are injected, Micronaut invokes any methods annotated with @PostConstruct.
+These methods are used for any additional setup or initialization logic required by the bean.
+They are executed after the bean's dependencies have been injected but before the bean is ready for use.

-`@PostConstruct` and `@PreDestroy ` are used to define lifecycle callbacks for beans.
+- `@PostConstruct` and `@PreDestroy ` are used to define lifecycle callbacks for beans.
 These annotations allow you to execute specific code after its initialization (@PostConstruct) or before the destruction of a bean (@PreDestroy).

 TheBeanContext abstraction which allows for dependency injection of classes annotated with `@Inject`.